Hawaii School Counselor Certification

 P.O.
 Box 2360

-If you need additional assistance with your standard school counselor license, contact the Hawaii Department of Education Office of Talent Management’s Teacher Recruitment at (808) 441-8444.
+For additional help with your standard school counselor license, contact the Hawaii Department of Education Office of Talent Management’s Teacher Recruitment at (808) 441-8444.

 Hawaii School Counselor Certification Renewal